Sidney-Bernardin/Destiny-Home/README.md

 ### What is this?
-Destiny Home is the backend to my Google Assistant action.
+This is the backend to my Google Assistant action.

 ##### My Google Home Action
 My Google Home action is a Destiny Item Manager (DIM) that I created with [Actions on Google](https://console.actions.google.com).
 A Destiny Item Manager can do things like move and equip item within the game of Destiny.
 [Here is an example of a popular third party Destiny Item Manager](https://app.destinyitemmanager.com/).